10 Expository Essay Examples

 Moving on to developing the body paragraphs, each paragraph should start with a topic sentence introducing a main point or aspect of the topic.
 Ensure you support each point with relevant evidence, examples, or data.

 Finally, in crafting the conclusion of your expository essay, it's advisable to restate your thesis statement by rephrasing it.
-Then, Summarize the key points discussed in the body paragraphs.
+Then, summarize the key points discussed in the body paragraphs.

 Throughout the writing process, CoWriter can streamline and enhance your essay significantly.
 By inputting a relevant prompt with suitable details, CoWriter swiftly generates the essay, sparing you the effort of starting from scratch.
 This allows you to focus on refining and enhancing your ideas rather than laboring over the initial composition.